June 2021 – 15 min read

-As you near retirement, you should also be thinking about how your pension income will work with your other sources of income – like government benefits and personal savings – and working with a financial advisor to create a sustainable plan for making these resources last.
+As you near retirement, you should also be thinking about how your pension income will work with your other sources of income – like government benefits and personal savings – and working with an advisor to create a sustainable plan for making these resources last.

 While the standard retirement age is 65, most pensions give you the opportunity to retire earlier.
 This may mean you’ll receive a smaller cheque each month – but you’ll have more time to pursue your retirement dreams when you’re younger.